Ctrlv-Package/GuessGame/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See [src/LICENSE](src/LICENSE) for details.